 “Get back, Hunter,” one little sister shouted at the beagle, while the other ushered me inside.
 The two girls, who looked to be about 10 and 12 and were obviously excited by my arrival, led me from the entry right into a crowded living room where I soon found myself surrounded by what seemed like a whole gang of younger girls.
 Their house is small, just kitchen, living room, bedrooms and bathroom.
 No rec room or separate dining room.
 They have a set of couches at one end of the main room, angled towards the TV, and a dining table at the other end.
 The walls of their home are crowded with family portraits and photographs.
 Beyond the dining table a large window provides a broad view of the back yard and out in the distance I could see the waterfall and ponds of their water display and beyond that the trees where the fairy meadow lay.

 “Hello again, Michael,” Mrs. Renard came out of the kitchen, a bright smile on her face, her arms full of canning jars, which she deposited on the dining table and then came to shake my hand.
-“I’m so happy to see you back,” she said.
-Madison will be pleased.”
-I wasn’t so sure about that.
+“I’m so happy to see you back,” she said. “

 “Would you like to see my snake?” the sister on my right, Hannah, asked in all seriousness.